Understanding How Case Studies Are Used as a Research Method

 - The critical instance form of case study: These studies are undertaken when the person conducting the study wants to learn about or understand the outcome of an unusual event or they may use them to challenge existing (and accepted) assumptions that could be flawed because they are not critically understood.

-Regardless of the form or type of case study, you are conducting or need to conduct, it is essential to first work out the goals, purpose, and approach you will use in order for your study to be methodologically reliable and sound.
+Regardless of the form or type of case study, you are conducting or need to conduct, it is essential to first work out the goals, purpose, and approach you will use for your study to be methodologically reliable and sound.

 TopThesis - TOP Quality THESIS Writing